 Giving talks is the other primary way science is communicated—see here for my thoughts on giving engaging, thoughtful talks.

-I spend a lot of time thinking about color schemes and how best to present data so that information is communicated clearly and efficiently.
+In grad school, I spent a lot of time thinking about color schemes and how best to present data so that information is communicated clearly and efficiently.
 Here’s a collection of color schemes to think about and here’s the main document I use to document my thinking about graphics (with a focus on using R).

 I document some methods for effective teaching here.